What Is the Sombrero Galaxy? And Why Is It So Majestic?

 The Sombrero Galaxy was then given another name, Messier 104 or M104 for short.

-How was the location of the Sombrero Galaxy determined?
+How Was the Location of the Sombrero Galaxy Determined?

 Interestingly, the French astronomers who discovered the Sombrero Galaxy thought it was within our Milky Way Galaxy and not outside of it.
 But thanks to the American astronomer Vesto Slipher, we now know that it is an independent galaxy that is way too distant from us.